xaviernogueira/python-pixi-project-template/README.md

-# Irving's Python Project Cookiecutter Template
+# Xaviers's Pixi Python Project Cookiecutter Template

 A python project template to simplify project setup.
-Adapted from https://github.com/fmind/cookiecutter-mlops-package
+Adapted originally by @irod973 from https://github.com/fmind/cookiecutter-mlops-package, and now by myself to switch from `poetry` to `pixi`.

 This template copy omits the MLFlow functionality.
 Use the linked mlops-package template if this is desired

 The template provides a robust foundation for building, testing, packaging, and deploying Python packages and Docker Images.
 Adapt it to your project's needs; the source material is MLOps-focused but is suitable for a wide array of Python projects.